FasterXML/jackson-module-kotlin/README.md

 myMemberWithType = mapper.readValue(json)
 ```

-With `2.6.3-2` or newer of the module all inferred types for the extension functions carry in full generic information (reified generics).
+All inferred types for the extension functions carry in full generic information (reified generics).
 Therefore using `readValue()` extension without the `Class` parameter will reify the type and automatically create a `TypeReference` for Jackson.

 # Annotations